Thailand - Koh Lanta

 After enquiring about a minivan to Lanta I was informed there was almost a two-hour wait.
 I asked if there were other agencies that arranged minivans to Lanta and was told no. That was lie number one and over the next 48 hours I was to hear several more.

 The minivan journey was at the usual hair-raising speed with outrageous overtaking manoeuvres.
 Road travel in Thailand is not for the faint-hearted or those who value their lives.
-A large car ferry was boarded from the mainland to Lanta Noi and another, smaller car ferry from Lanta Noi to Lanta Yai.
+The van boarded a large car ferry from the mainland to Lanta Noi, and then boarded another smaller car ferry from Lanta Noi to Lanta Yai.

 At Lanta Yai we stopped at the Lanta office of the travel agency.
 Several Thais rushed over trying to entice tourists to stay at their bungalows, salivating at the prospect of some easy farang money.
-I also glimpsed some classic farang kee ngok types who obviously hadn't washed their hair for months as dreadlocks were forming.
+It was there that I noticed several typical backpacker types fresh from Bangkok's Khaosan Road.

 My first impressions of the island weren't good.
-It wasn't particularly pretty - quite ugly actually - compared to other Thai islands and the sea wasn't a nice colour at all.
-The beaches are OK but not very white and there are lots of rocks which make swimming a problem.
+It wasn't particularly pretty - quite ugly actually - compared to other Thai islands and the sea wasn't a pleasant colour at all.
+The beaches were OK but they weren't very white and there were lots of rocks which made entering the sea to swim a problem.

 The next issue was that I had specifically requested a room without A/C. It was very cool, I am fairly used to the Thai weather, and A/C was completely unnecessary.
 What's more, is that they charge a huge premium for rooms with A/C which is completely unjustified.